rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.12.9. bf_vps_op_read8, OP=0x6, IDX=0x3

-bf_vps_op_read8 reads an 8bit field from the VPS and returns the value.
+Reads an 8bit field from the VPS and returns the value.
 The "index" is architecture-specific.
 For Intel, Appendix B, "Field Encoding in VMCS," defines the index (or encoding).
 For AMD, Appendix B, "Layout of VMCB," defines the index (or offset).

 **Input:**
 | Register Name | Bits | Description |